cloudify-cosmo/docs.getcloudify.org/content/bestpractices/kubernetes_architecture_guide.md

 Click to watch a [demo](https://vimeo.com/483013205)

 ### Continuous Deployment Example
-Cloudify provides tight integration with popular CI/CD tools such as GitHub Actions, CircleCI, and Jenkins.
-This integration provides pipeline developers with the ability to involve Cloudify in their pipelines using facilities native to the CI/CD platform.
+{{< param product_name >}} provides tight integration with popular CI/CD tools such as GitHub Actions, CircleCI, and Jenkins.
+This integration provides pipeline developers with the ability to involve {{< param product_name >}} in their pipelines using facilities native to the CI/CD platform.

 For GitHub, Cloudify provides a set of GitHub Actions, one of which is the [“Create Kubernetes Environment” action](https://github.com/marketplace/actions/create-kubernetes-environment).